andersroos/glo/README.md

 ## About ##

-A simple status data format, javascript client and server libraries for live monitoring of server status in other repos.
-It is extremly valueble to be able to get specific measurements or data points from a system, either for debugging or for just understanding the system better.
+A simple status data format for monitoring of process internals.
+See below for javascript client and server libraries.

+To be able to get specific measurements or data points from a system can be very useful, either for debugging or for just understanding the system better.
+Logging, debugging or other alternative methods sometimes affect the system too much and can't be run in production.

-This is inspired by JMX and MBeans, but read only and simpler to use.
-The basic idea is to only specify a JSON message format and leave the rest to each implementation.
+This is inspired by JMX and MBeans, but is read only and (hopefully) simpler to use.
+This repo only specifies JSON message formats and leave the rest to each implementation.

 ## Related Repositories ##